United States Office of Special Counsel: 1970s and 1980s

-According to congressional testimony by Tom Devine, legal director of the non-profit Government Accountability Project:
+According to congressional testimony by Tom Devine, legal director of the nonprofit Government Accountability Project:

 The Watergate investigation of the 1970s revealed a Nixon administration operation to replace the non-partisan civil service system with a politically loyal workforce dedicated to partisan election goals.
 Every agency had a shadow "political hiring czar" whose operation trumped normal civil service authority of personnel offices.
 Then-White House Personnel Office chief Fred Malek teamed up with Alan May to prepare the "Malek Manual," a guide to exploiting loopholes in civil service laws to drive politically undesirable career employees out of government and replace them with applicants selected through a political rating system of 1–4, based on factors such as campaign contributions and future campaign value.
 The Watergate Committee's finding of the abuses led to creation of the Ink Commission, whose exhaustive study and recommendations were the foundation for the Civil Service Reform Act of 1978, including creation of the Office of Special Counsel to see that this type of merit system abuse never happened again.

-Nevertheless, even with the strong impetus for its creation, under President Carter, the Office languished with no permanent head, funding, or White House support.
+Nevertheless, even with the strong impetus for its creation, the Office languished under President Jimmy Carter, with no permanent head, funding, or White House support.

 Though not as productive as it could have been, as a young agency in 1979, the Office of Special Counsel filed two requests for corrective action with the Merit Systems Protection Board.
 In Frazier, four deputy U.S. Marshals were threatened with geographic reassignment for blowing the whistle and exercising their appeal rights.
 In Tariela and Meiselman, two high-level Department of Veterans Affairs employees were threatened with reassignment for disclosing violations of laws, rules, and regulations.
-In its first year, the Office of Special Counsel also requested legislation regarding many concerns, among them whether the Special Counsel has litigation authority in court, and it asked for administrative independence from the Merit Systems Protection Board, of which it was a part.
+In its first year, OSC also requested legislation to address many concerns, among them whether the Special Counsel has litigation authority in court, and it asked for administrative independence from the Merit Systems Protection Board, of which it was a part.

-When Ronald Reagan was elected president in 1980, he appointed Alex Kozinski to head the OSC.
-Within 14 months of his appointment, 70 percent of attorneys and investigators at the office's headquarters were either fired or had resigned.
-Mr. Kozinski "kept a copy of the Malek Manual on his desk," according to Devine's testimony.
+President Ronald Reagan appointed Alex Kozinski to head the OSC.
+Within 14 months of his appointment, 70% of attorneys and investigators at the office's headquarters were either fired or had resigned.
+Kozinski "kept a copy of the Malek Manual on his desk", according to Devine's testimony.
 Devine added: